 All laboratory tests of response linearity, precision, range, and reliability were also conducted at MLML in well-mixed (submersible circulating pumps), temperature controlled water baths.
 As the goal of the laboratory tests was to assess performance of the fluorescence detection systems rather than biologically based variation in chlorophyll fluorescence, an inert fluorochrome was employed as the reference standard.
 Basic Blue 3 (BB3, C.I.
 51004, CAS 33203-82-6, M.W.
 359.9) was selected as the primary fluorometric reference standard (Kopf and Heinze 1984 Anal.
 Chem.
 56, 1931-1935).
-BB3 is readily soluble in both deionized and sea-water (>>1 mg.mL-1 or > 2.8 mM) without substantial shifts in absorbance properties ( $\lambda{max} = 654$ , $\epsilon{M,654} = 88954$ , $\lambda{em} = 661$ nm).
-At the request of the participating manufactures and on recommendation of the scientific advisory panel, the dye Rhodamine WT (RWT, $\lambda{max} = 497$ , $\lambda{em} = 523$ nm) was also used in a limited number of independent test conditions to permit cross calibration of BB3 and RWT fluorescence signals.
+BB3 is readily soluble in both deionized and sea-water (>>1 mg.mL-1 or > 2.8 mM) without substantial shifts in absorbance properties ($\lambda{max} = 654$, $\epsilon{M,654} = 88954$, $\lambda{em} = 661$ nm).
+At the request of the participating manufactures and on recommendation of the scientific advisory panel, the dye Rhodamine WT (RWT, $\lambda{max} = 497$, $\lambda{em} = 523$ nm) was also used in a limited number of independent test conditions to permit cross calibration of BB3 and RWT fluorescence signals.
 Instrument output was first "calibrated" to BB3 and/or RWT concentration under standard reference conditions by immersion in one or two-point standardization solutions as suggested by each manufacturer.

 Moored field tests were conducted by seven ACT Partner Institutes at a fixed depth of 1 m from secure deployment sites representing a range of environmental conditions, representative of the range of coastal environments in North America.
-Field sites included the Chesapeake Biological Laboratory (Solomons, University of Maryland), NOAA/GLERL Lake Michigan Field Station (Muskegon, Michigan, CILER/University of Michigan), Darling Marine Center (Walpole, GoMOOS/University of Maine), Moss Landing Harbor (Moss Landing, California, MLML), western shore of Skidaway Island (Skidaway, Georgia, SkIO), Kaneohe Bay Barrier Reef (Kaneohe Bay, Hawaii, University of Hawaii), and Bayboro Harbor (Tampa Bay, Florida, University of South Florida).
+Field sites included the Chesapeake Biological Laboratory (Solomons, University of Maryland), NOAA/GLERL Lake Michigan Field Station (Muskegon, Marine Michigan, CILER/University of Michigan), Darling Center (Walpole, GoMOOS/University of Maine), Moss Landing Harbor (Moss Landing, California, MLML), western shore of Skidaway Island (Skidaway, Georgia, SkIO), Kaneohe Bay Barrier Reef (Kaneohe Bay, Hawaii, University of Hawaii), and Bayboro Harbor (Tampa Bay, Florida, University of South Florida).
 Similar profiling tests were conducted at two sites, CILER/University of Michigan and GoMOOS/University of Maine.

-Instruments tested, both in the laboratory and in the field, were incorporated in the Turner Designs SCUFA fluorometer, a stand-alone package, which included a cooper screen as the biofouling prevention system, data logging, and independent power, provided by the manufacturer.
+The Turner Designs CYCLOPS-7 fluorometers tested, both in the laboratory and in the field, did not include a biofouling prevention system and were plugged into a Campbell datalogger for data recording and power.
 A total of four fluorometers were evaluated and all instruments were reconditioned by the manufacturer prior to the second set of deployments at the remaining ACT Partner test sites.